 Before we delve further into the stinky subject of mucus in dog poop, it might help you to understand what’s actually normal when it comes to your pup’s toilet habits.

 Normal dog poop: 4 things to watch out for

-The most important thing to monitor is changes in your dog’s poop.
-If you notice something is different and it’s not going away, it’s time to head to the vet.
+There’s no such thing as the perfect poop, but it’s important to know what your dog is leaving behind, and when this isn’t normal.
+If you notice something is different and it’s not a one-off, it’s time to head to the vet.